CODECHEF-TPGIT/Weekend-Trainings/README.md

 ###### Weekend Trainings

-<p style="font-family: Arial">This is an initiative taken to help my junior's improve their programming knowledge</p>
+<p style="font-family: Arial">This is an initiative taken to help students of TPGIT to improve their programming knowledge</p>

 <br/>